 U.S. Const. amend.
 V.

 The Miranda Rule (Miranda v.
-Arizona, (1966)) – protects your Fifth Amendment Rights.
-To protect these rights the police are required, if you are (1) in custody and (2) are questioned – to advise you of your Miranda Rights – (which we all have memorized by this point.)
+Arizona, (1966)- protects your Fifth Amendment Rights.
+To protect these rights the police are required, when two things occur at the same time:

 To determine whether a suspect was in custody during an interrogation, the Trial Court asks this question: